CaixdLab/CL4CaPro/README.md

 # Contrastive Learning for Predicting Cancer Prognosis Using Gene Expression Values

 ## Introduction
-For paper (https://arxiv.org/abs/2306.06276), we are committed to open-sourcing our research for the benefit of the scientific community.
+For our paper [https://arxiv.org/abs/2306.06276], we are committed to open-sourcing our research for the benefit of the scientific community.
 The codebase, along with detailed documentation on how to use our models, is available on GitHub at [https://github.com/CaixdLab/CL4CaPro].
 We encourage other researchers to utilize our models and contribute to further advancements in the field.

 ### Installation